-Use the combination spanner to tighten the bar nuts while lifting the tip of the bar at the same time.
-Check that you can pull the chain round freely by hand and that it does not sag from the underside of the bar.
+Use the combination spanner to tighten the bar nut while holding up the tip of the bar.
+Check that you can pull the saw chain round freely by hand, and that there is no slack on the underside of the bar.